 All writing centers have students who discover the value of making appointments and who accordingly become high frequency 'regulars,' but graduate writing centers experience this phenomenon in ways that warrant distinct attention and research.
 This presentation shares findings based on a survey of high-frequency, long-term (hf/lt) users of The Writing Center at The Graduate Center, CUNY.
 Our study seeks answers to the following questions: (1) How do hf/lt users understand the role that consultants play in their writing process, and how do they understand the relationships they develop with those consultants?
 (2) How do hf/lt users understand the function of The Writing Center in relation to their larger network of writing support (e.g., advisors, faculty, peers)?
-(3) How has their understanding of both writing consultants?
+(3) How has their understanding of both writing centers and the writing process changed through their frequent interactions with writing consultants?